keithalewis/xll12/README.md

 # xll12

+## News Flash!

+A new version of this library is available at [xlladdins/xll](https://github.com/xlladdins/xll).
+See [xlladdins.com](https://xlladdins.com) for more informaton.

 This library makes it easy to create Excel add-ins for versions of Excel 12 or greater.
 See http://keithalewis.github.io/xll12/ for documentation and